What Is AI FOMO?

 • You chase whatever's trending this week

 If you're on the left side, keep going — you're engaging with AI in a sustainable way.
 If you're on the right, the strategies in this article are for you.
-And it's okay to move between these states.
+And if the right column has drained your drive entirely — if you've stopped caring rather than caring too much — that may be AI motivation loss, a related but distinct problem.
+Watch for signs that FOMO has hardened into AI perfectionism — the belief that anything less than total mastery means failure.
+It's okay to move between these states.
 Some days you'll feel curious and energized; other days the panic will creep back.
 That's normal.
 The goal isn't to eliminate FOMO permanently — it's to recognize it when it shows up and choose a different response.
 Mindfulness practice can help you build that awareness muscle over time.

 Cognitive Reframes for AI FOMO